 There is an additional set of reporting requirements when machine learning is used.
-The typical goal of a machine learning exercise is to construct a model capable of classifying new incoming data, often to make predictions.
-The generally accepted method for assessing the accuracy of these classifications or predictions is to develop and submit a series of well-designed test samples from which accuracy metrics can be computed and evaluated.
-These metrics include but are not limited to classification accuracy, logarithmic loss, confusion matrix, area under curve, F1 score, and mean absolute error.
+The typical goal of a machine learning exercise is to construct a model capable of classifying new incoming data.
+The generally accepted method for assessing the accuracy of these classifications or predictions is to define a series of well-designed test samples from which accuracy metrics can be computed and evaluated.
+These metrics should include, but are not limited to, classification accuracy, logarithmic loss, confusion matrix, area under curve, F1 score, and mean absolute error.